actuary492/actuary492.github.io/_posts/2025-03-08-diversification.md

 The first row starts with all the possible variance and covariance terms beginning with $R_1$, that is the covariance of $R_1$ with itself, which is equivalent to it's variance, then continuing with covariance of $R_1$ with $R_2$ up to $R_n$.
 The second then starts in a similar fashion with variance and covariance terms beginning with $R_2$, here we first start with the covariance of $R_2$ with $R_1$, afterwards the covariance of $R_2$ with itself $R_2$ that is the variance of $R_2$, then covariance of $R_2$ with $R_3$ up to $R_n$.
 And so on for the third row up to the n-th row.

->*Doing this repeatedly forms the complete $n \text{by} n$ variance-covariance matrix which we see all variance terms are located in the diagonals, and covariance terms in the off-diagonals.*
+>*Doing this repeatedly forms the complete n$x$n variance-covariance matrix which we see all variance terms are located in the diagonals, and covariance terms in the off-diagonals.*

 Now, let us add the weight vectors to make it align with the portfolio variance equation, because we are dealing with $w_1 R_1$ up to $w_n R_n$ weighted assets returns in the portfolio return instead of simply unweighted asset returns of $R_1$ up to $R_n$.